 Eight lead sites are operated in Indiana in four different counties.
 Data is sampled similar to PM-10 and PM-2.5, normally on an every sixth day schedule.
 The samplers are similar to PM-10 and PM-2.5 except that the instruments are not equipped to limit the particle size that is captured by the filter.

 In addition to criteria pollutants, IDEM also monitors air toxics (which will be a separate issue) and meteorological data.
 Typically this includes wind speed, wind direction and temperature, but may include some other parameters as well.

-IDEM publishes Continuous Air Quality data on the Web in near real time.
+IDEM publishes Continuous Air Quality data in near real time.
 There is usually a delay of about two hours.
 Interested parties can view pollutant levels and meteorological data.
 IDEM provides this list of pollutants of interest with relevant maps of sites.
 Each site of interest provides data for the current day.
 You can enter dates for other periods to review data from past months or years.